-FCS_RNG.1[HW] Hierarchical to: Note: Random number generation (Class PTG.2) No other components.
+FCS_RNG.1[HW] Hierarchical to: Note: Note: Random number generation (Class PTG.2) No other components.
 The definition of the Security Functional Requirement FCS_RNG.1 has been taken from [8].
-Note: The functional requirement FCS_RNG.1[HW] is a refinement of FCS_RNG.1 defined in PP [6] according to [8].
-FCS_RNG.1.1[HW] The TSF shall provide a physical5 random number generator that implements: (PTG.2.1) A total failure test detects a total failure of entropy source immediately when the RNG has started.
+The functional requirement FCS_RNG.1[HW] is a refinement of FCS_RNG.1 defined in PP [6] according to [8].
+FCS_RNG.1.1[HW] [o].
+The TSF shall provide a physical5 random number generator that implements: (PTG.2.1) A total failure test detects a total failure of entropy source immediately when the RNG has started.
 When a total failure is detected, no random numbers will be output.
 (PTG.2.2) If a total failure of the entropy source occurs while the RNG is being operated, the RNG prevents the output of any internal random number that depends on some raw random numbers that have been generated after the total failure of the entropy source.
 6 (PTG.2.3) The online test shall detect non-tolerable statistical defects of the raw random number sequence (i) immediately when the RNG has started, and (ii) while the RNG is being operated.
 The TSF must not output any random numbers before the power-up online test has finished successfully or when a defect has been detected.
 (PTG.2.4) The online test procedure shall be effective to detect nontolerable weaknesses of the random numbers soon.
 (PTG.2.5) The online test procedure checks the quality of the raw random number sequence.
 It is triggered at regular intervals or continuously 7 .
-The online test is
+The online test is suitable for detecting nontolerable statistical defects of the statistical properties of the raw random numbers within an acceptable period of time.
+8 Note: The TOE provides the two options where the Embedded Software can choose one.

-^{5 [}selection: physical. non-physical true, deterministic, hybrid physical, hybrid deterministic]
+^{5 [}selection: physical, non-physical true, deterministic, hybrid physical, hybrid deterministic]